 Patients after heart surgery recovered quicker when taking coenzyme Q10 before their operations.
 Verdict: CoQ10 is a safe heart health supplement that may help you get energy.

 For heart health, most studies use doses of coenzyme q10 between 100-400 mg per day.

 Magnesium is a powerful mineral that plays a tremendous role in benefiting the whole body, including the heart.
 Most people aren’t eating enough magnesium-rich foods, including green vegetables and seeds.
 How does magnesium work for heart health?

-- Help keep heart rhythm normal, reduces the risk of ischemic heart disease, may reduce blood pressure, and reduces the risk of sudden cardiac death.
+- Help keep heart rhythm normal, reduce the risk of ischemic heart disease, reduce blood pressure, and reduce the risk of sudden cardiac death.

 - Improves sleep quality

 Heart patients perform better on exercise tests after supplementing magnesium as well.
 Many people benefit from taking magnesium supplements for these reasons.
 My favorite forms of magnesium supplements are magnesium glycinate, magnesium, chloride, magnesium malate, and dimagnesium malate.